 For example, replacing old weatherstripping around windows can yield up to 10 percent savings on energy bills.
 There are several cheap and easy DIY window projects to cut energy expenses year-round.

-If you feel a cold draft, read on for a guide to weatherproofing windows.
+If you feel a drafty window, read on for a guide to weatherproofing windows.
 Regardless of the season, these tips are sure to optimize the energy efficiency in your home.

 Some people put off weatherproofing windows because they are not handy.
 However, there are many things you can do that require little craftsmanship.

 Heavy drapes, for example, are a great way to block airflow.
-Some drapes feature an insulating liner for more effective draft reduction.
+Some curtains feature an insulating liner for more effective draft reduction.

-Another cheap and easy step is to purchase a window snake.
+Another cheap and fast step is to purchase a window snake.
 This is simply a fabric tube that is filled with sand.
-You place the snake on the window sill to block air flow coming from underneath the window.
+You place the snake on the window sill to block airflow coming from underneath the window.

 One cheap and easy way to weatherproof your windows is to use sealant foam.
 Applied in the same fashion as caulk, use it generously around the perimeter of the interior window.

 In terms of weatherproofing durability, you get what you pay for.
-If you take a cheap and easy approach, it likely will not last long.
+If you take a cheap and straightforward approach, it likely will not last long.

 Not only do shades look great, but they contain side-pockets called cells.
 These cells trap air in the pockets and prevent it from flowing inside.

-Many people do not realize the impact of weatherproofing until they receive a huge electricity or heating bill.
+Many people do not realize the impact of weatherproofing until they receive a considerable electricity or heating bill.
 Before next summer or winter arrives, take action to weatherproof the windows in your home.